j-siderius/TFLiteMicro_ArduinoESP32S3/README.md

 *Other datatypes can be found in the [common.h _TfLitePtrUnion_](https://github.com/j-siderius/TFLiteMicro_ArduinoESP32S3/blob/main/src/tensorflow/lite/core/c/common.h#L361) definition.*

 <details>

-<summary>Input and Output testing</summary>
+<summary>Extra: Input and Output testing</summary>

 In some cases it might be useful to know the dimension (shape) and type of the input or outputs (TfliteTensors).

 To check the dimension of the tensor, query it by calling `TFLMinput->dims->size` which returns the amount of elements in the input or output.

 To check the datatype of the tensor, query it by calling `TFLMoutput->type` which returns the type of the input or output.
 The output can be decyphered in the [tflite_types.h type definition](https://github.com/j-siderius/TFLiteMicro_ArduinoESP32S3/blob/main/src/tensorflow/compiler/mlir/lite/core/c/tflite_types.h#L46).

 To check the parameters of the tensor, query it by calling `TFLMinput->params.scale` or `TFLMoutput->params.zero_point` which return the quantisation parameters of the input or output.
 </details>